 - Maturity: ability to cope with failure, and that mix of confidence and humility that comes from experience

-Once you make sure a candidate possess the three traits above, you should hire people who are positive and optimistic.
+Once you make sure a candidate possesses the three traits above, you should hire people who are positive and optimistic.
 People who are excited about working for you and can lift people’s moods up.

 I found particularly interesting that Welch adds more crucial traits for senior management hires.
 One is “authenticity”, or being who they are without wearing a mask.
-And the other is “heavy duty resilience”.
+And the other is “heavy-duty resilience”.

-Heavy duty resilience means that someone has been knocked down and beat up badly, but bounced back to run even harder.
+Heavy-duty resilience means that someone has been knocked down and beat up badly, but bounced back to run even harder.

 Welch has been criticized for instilling a very competitive culture.

 When every year the bottom 10% performers are let go, there is naturally some fear in some employees.